ElzaJose/TDK-RDKServiceDocs/July29/USBMassStoragePlugin.md

 ## *onDeviceMounted*

-The **onDeviceMounted** event is triggered when a USB storage device is successfully mounted to the system.
-This event provides users with information about the mounted device, including its name, device path, and a list of mount points associated with it.
-It ensures users are notified whenever a new USB storage device becomes available for use.
+The *onDeviceMounted* event is triggered when a USB storage device is successfully connected and mounted to the system.
+This event provides users with detailed information about the mounted device, including its name, device path, and a list of mount points associated with it.
+It ensures users are notified whenever a new device becomes available for use, making it easier to access and manage external storage devices.

 ### Related Functions
-[getDeviceList](#getDeviceList) : This function helps identify the connected USB storage devices, which can trigger the **onDeviceMounted** event when a new device is detected and mounted.
+[getDeviceList](#getDeviceList) : This function retrieves the list of connected USB devices, enabling the identification of newly mounted devices that trigger the *onDeviceMounted* event.

-[getMountPoints](#getMountPoints) : This function retrieves the list of mount points for a USB storage device, which is included in the event payload when the device is mounted.
+[getMountPoints](#getMountPoints) : This function provides information about the mount points associated with a device, which is included in the event payload when *onDeviceMounted* is triggered.

 ### Parameters